runbobby/Graphics/GlobalIllumination/README_GI.md

 When gathering, we associate each Departure with a radiance, which corresponds to the radiance to the camera yielded by a ray of that wavelength, incoming direction, and normal according to the Phong model.

 The wavelength is an int 39-70, which is in 10nm.
-Refraction index and diffuse/absorb ratios depend on wavelength.
-Thus this can produce rainbows.
+Refraction index, diffuse/absorb ratios, and base RGB values depend on wavelength.
+Thus this algorithm can produce rainbows.

 I've only drawn a really basic scene for rainbows so far.
 I am planning to add interpolation methods to speed up rendering, to eventually render a diamond.